 MtII.
 The bone is short and robust (Fig. 9, A).
-The proximal side, with a triangular outline (widening posteriorly), responds to the entocuneiform (posteromedial facet, pentagonal, and oblique), the mesocuneiform (proximal-most facet, wide and trapezoid), and to the ectocuneiform (wide strip-like facet oblique and tapering anteriorly).
-In lateral view, the
+The proximal side, with a triangular outline (widening posteriorly), responds to the entocunciform (posteromedial facet, pentagonal, and oblique), the mesocunciform (proximal most facet, wide and trapezoid), and to the ectocunciform (wide strip-like facet oblique and tapering anteriorly). attendance to the ectocunciform (wide strip-like facet oblique and tapering anteriorly).